FoxxMD/multi-scrobbler/README.md

 ## Usage

-A status page with statistics, recent logs, and some runtime configuration options can found at
+A status page with statistics, recent logs, and some runtime configuration options can be found at

 ```
 https://localhost:9078